jchen217/badd-labs/labs/b7/README.md

 ```

 Exercise 2.
-Set price of the token
+Set the price of the token
 ---

 To simulate real-world conditions, we add a price-setting mechanism to the contract in this step.
 For simplicity, we assume USDT is pegged to 1 USD, and the price of WETH (in USD) is represented by a variable called price in the contract.